-The very short guide to using Travis CI with your GitHub hosted code repository.
-Totally new to all this?
-Try reading Travis CI for Complete Beginners instead.
+This is a very short guide to using Travis CI with your GitHub hosted code repository.
+If you’re new to continuous integration or would like some more information on what Travis CI does, start with Core Concepts for Beginners instead.

-.travis.ymlfile to your repository to tell Travis CI what to build:
+.travis.ymlfile to your repository to tell Travis CI what to do.

 .travis.ymlfile to git, commit and push, to trigger a Travis CI build:

-Travis only runs a build on the commits you push after adding the repository to Travis.
+Travis only runs builds on the commits you push after you’ve added a